 Weddings, white-tie dinners and balls and occasions of state are all traditional events to which one might wear a tiara, however the boundaries are now increasingly blurred.
 Customarily, tiaras were only worn by married women and given to a bride on her wedding day, but rules are made to be broken — and they frequently are.
 Similarly, some say that tiaras should only be worn in private residences — and not in hotels, for example — but again, this seems outmoded in today’s more relaxed society.

-What is the difference between a tiara, a circlet, a bandeau or a diadem?
-And other types of head ornamentation?
+3. What is the difference between a tiara, a circlet, a bandeau and a diadem?

 Tiara: a more generic, overarching term for a number of different styles of head-dress, including diadems, circlets and bandeaux.

 Diadem: there are differing opinions on the exact definition of this term.
 In ancient Greece the word diadem (from the term diadein, meaning to bind around) denoted several different types of head ornament.
 Later, the word diadem was used to describe a band worn over the head-dress of a king — it was the head-dress itself that was termed a tiara.